EpistolaryAcumen/google-homepage/README.md

-In this exercise, we build the frontend component of the google homepage using HTML5 and CSS.
+In this project, we build the frontend component of the google homepage using HTML5 and CSS.